Ball pythons are one of the best pet snakes for beginners. They are low maintenance, hardy and have a very easy-going, friendly temperament.

 Table of Contents

 Ball Python Humidity

-Humidity is a relative measure for the amount of water vapor in the air.
-The higher the humidity level the wetter the air will feel.
+Humidity is a relative measure of the amount of water vapor in the air.
+The higher the humidity level, the wetter the air will feel.
 Humidity is very important for the health of a snake.
 Improper humidity levels can make your ball python sick or cause stuck shed.

 Ball pythons are native to Central and West Africa, they are used to high heat and humidity levels.
 Humidity in their native range is between 55% to 70%, but it can spike to over 80% in the morning.

 For pet ball pythons you will want to keep humidity somewhere between 55% and 60%.
 This humidity level allows pythons to keep their skin moist enough to shed properly and avoids respiratory infections.
 Also, it is not too high that their skin will be constantly wet.

 By maintaining a ~60% humidity in their enclosure, you can extend the lifespan of a ball python well beyond their natural 10 year lifespan.
 Some pet individuals have lived for over 25 years.

 Humidity should not dip below 45%, even at night when the temperature cools.
 Anything below 45% humidity for a long period of time can cause shedding problems (e.g. stuck shed).
 If a ball python cannot properly shed its skin, this can cause several health issues:

 - It can result in patches of stuck shed, particularly on the eyes, which can cause problems with vision.
 If left long enough, it can cause blindness.